episerver/episerver-labs-content-manager-docs/GridView.md

 Grid View has context menu available next to current content name and in every row of children.
 Commands provider is shared between the View and main navigation.
 It means that view will display same actions as the tree.
-Even when you implement custom tree context menu action using the "[epi-cms/plugin-area/navigation-tree](https://world.episerver.com/documentation/developer-guides/CMS/user-interface/plug-in-areas/)" it will be showed in the view.
+Even when you implement custom tree context menu action by the "[epi-cms/plugin-area/navigation-tree](https://world.episerver.com/documentation/developer-guides/CMS/user-interface/plug-in-areas/)" it will be showed in the view.
 For example you can add “Preview” command that opens selected page in View Mode.